SAFEHR-data/Satellite/.github/pull_request_template.md

 # Resolves _#ISSUE_

 <!--
-Describe the current behavior you are modifying.
+Describe the current behaviour you are modifying.
 Please also remember to update any impacted documentation.
 -->